gmahfood/gmahfood/README.md

 - Veteran of the United States Air Force
 - B.S. in Computational Math: Computer Science — Liberty University
 - Working towards embedded software engineering
+- Owner of a Bambu Lab P2S — using it for robotics and embedded hardware prototyping and enclosure design
 - Sharpening C++, C, & Python
 - Currently reading *Embedded C Coding Standard* & *Cracking the Coding Interview*
 - Grinding with Leetcode and neetcode.io